James4Ever0/notes/Neo4j learning notes.md

 + for concatenation, IN to check existence of an element in a list, [] for accessing element(s) dynamically

 recommendation steps:
-first find meta relatonships
-next sort recommendation by importance third filter items by topics or properties
+first find targets by meta relatonships next sort recommendation by frequency, ratings or occurance third filter items by topics or properties